etherealvisage/cpsc301/docs/final_writeup.md

 choice on us, we likely would have sought out a framework offering a richer set of building blocks.

 Our team's most ambitious decision was to pursue a thick-client approach.
-We deemed this methodology prefereable to the traditional thin-client philosophy prevalent in web applications, in which the server provides fully-rendered HTML pages and little code executes on the client, as it would enable a richer, lower-latency interface.
+We deemed this methodology preferable to the traditional thin-client philosophy prevalent in web applications, in which the server provides fully-rendered HTML pages and little code executes on the client, as it would enable a richer, lower-latency interface.
 Also attractive was the potential of this approach to simplify our server-side functionality --- given Node's minimal tool set, any means of reducing the server's complexity seemed ideal.
-This plan of attack worked surprisingly well, with our finished server providing only a single static HTML page used to "bootstrap" the application, and all dynamic data returned in JSON format.
-The server's complexity was indeed minimized, with us able to ignore issues such as template libraries, given that we never rendered anything not in JSON format.
+This plan of attack worked surprisingly well.
+Our finished server provided only a single static HTML page used to "bootstrap" the application, and all dynamic data was returned in JSON format.
+The server's complexity was indeed minimized, allowing us to ignore issues such as choice of template libraries, given that we never served anything not in JSON format.
 Additionally, the client-side interface became exceedingly responsive, as no full page reloads are required at any point of our application's use.
 Despite this, convention-breaking issues with which early rich application had to content, such as the lack of unique URLs associated with each page and the crippling of the browser's back and forward buttons, are overcome through our use of HTML5.
-Of course, these benefits came at the cost of increasing the amount of background knowledge required by team members before they could contribute to development, but given the end product's effectiveness, we believe this trade-off was worthwhile.
+Of course, these benefits came at the cost of increasing the amount of background knowledge required by team members before they could contribute to development.
+However, given the end product's effectiveness, we believe this trade-off was worthwhile.

 When we reflect on the sum total of our experiences through this project, most interesting are not the lessons learned regarding technology, such as the worth of pursuing rich-client interfaces or